OpenLiberty/tutorial-microprofile/README.md

 ## More guides to try

-If you'd like to continue you learning we recommend taking a looking at the Docker and Kubernetes guides.
+If you'd like to continue your learning we recommend taking a look at the Docker and Kubernetes guides.

 * https://openliberty.io/guides/?search=docker
 * https://openliberty.io/guides/?search=kubernetes